Clara Klein: “The restaurant wine business is good.”

 Finally, you’ll notice what is perhaps the first discussion of Greek wine on the blog.
 Which, as I note, is almost surely the last discussion, given how difficult it is to find Greek wine in most of the country.

-Click here to download or stream the podcast, which is about 16 minutes long and takes up almost 8 megabytes.
-The sound quality is very good, with only a couple of squeaks and hisses even though Lockspeiser was in London.
-Skype — the unofficial VoIP provider for the blog — was in exceptionally fine form.
+Click here to download or stream the podcast, which is about 19 minutes long and takes up 13 megabytes.
+The sound quality is very good to excellent.

 Photo courtesy of 5280, using a Creative Commons license